-We are no longer accepting cash payments.
-All payments should be made online when booking.
+We are reducing our reliance of cash payments.
+All payments can be made online when booking.
 We find the Wise is the simplest and cheapest way of transfering payments from banks outside of Thailand.
 An E-Voucher will then be issued as confirmation of the booking.
 This is your ticket and should be shown to the guide at the start of the trip.

 Anyone booking with an external agency should also request their ticket in a digital format.